nmsalvatore/sage/README.md

 sage timer 25m --paused                 # Load timer in paused state sage stopwatch --paused                 # Load stopwatch in paused state
 ```

+## Philosophy

+Most CLI tools prioritize technical precision over human usability,
+making them inaccessible to casual users.
+Sage was built out of a
+desire to prove that command line applications can be both powerful
+and intuitive, using natural language processing and thoughtful UX
+design.

 ## License